Marios Oikonomou

-Marios Oikonomou (Μάριος Οικονόμου; born 6 October 1992) is a Greek professional footballer who plays as a centre-back for Serie A club Sampdoria.
+Marios Oikonomou (Μάριος Οικονόμου; born 6 October 1992) is a Greek former professional footballer who played as a centre-back.

 Club career

 PAS Giannina

 Born in Ioannina, Oikonómou began playing football with PAS Giannina.
 He signed his first professional contract in January 2011.
 On 14 November 2012, he made his debut for the Greece U21 in a friendly match against Austria U21.
 He made 23 appearances for the club in all competitions.

 Cagliari

 After a strong 2012–13 season with PAS Giannina, Oikonomou signed a contract with Cagliari, a team in Serie A, the top league in Italy.
 He was the first ever player in the history of PAS Giannina who managed to sign directly a contract with a foreign club.
 His former club will receive an amount that will reach €500,000, while keeping a small percentage of resale.
 On 6 April 2014, he made his debut with the club in a home loss against Roma.